-Generally speaking, the less sheen, the less you will notice small scratches and other wear that is normal with wood floors.
+Generally speaking, the less sheen, the less you notice small scratches and other normal wear with wood floors.
 If you choose to install a factory-finished floor, you will be limited to the sheen available for the material you select.
 All sheens offer the same protection for your floor, so it truly is a matter of which look you like best.

 #5 Is there anything I can do to prevent my pets from scratching my hardwood floor?

 There are several things you can do to minimize scratches from pets on your wood floors.
 Place scatter rugs at all doors to minimize the amount of dirt and grit being tracked in, especially if your pet likes to dig.
 Your best defense, however, is to trim your pet’s nails regularly.
-If scratches occur, as they might whether pets live in the home or not, keep in mind that the scratches most likely will be in the finish only, and not in the wood.
-If this occurs, consult with a professional wood flooring contractor for specific recommendations about how to repair the scratches, and minimize them in the future.
+If scratches occur, as they might, whether pets live in the home or not, keep in mind that the scratches most likely will be in the finish only and not in the wood.
+If this occurs, consult with a professional wood flooring contractor for specific recommendations about repairing the scratches and minimizing them in the future.

 #6 How do I keep my hardwood floors looking new?

 All hardwood floors should be cleaned regularly.
-Simply sweep, dust mop or vacuum the floors with the beater bar turned off to remove dirt and grit from between the floorboards.
-Avoid using a wet mop or steam mop on hardwood floors as water and steam can dull the finish, or even damage the wood over long periods of time.
+Sweep, dust, mop, or vacuum the floors with the beater bar turned off to remove dirt and grit from between the floorboards.
+Avoid using a wet mop or steam mop on hardwood floors as water and steam can dull the finish or even damage the wood over long periods of time.

 When the floor begins to look a little dull, use a wood flooring cleaner recommended by your installer to renew the luster.
-Be sure to use the product as directed and use only products that are compatible with your wood floor as using the wrong type of cleaning product could damage the finish, and possibly damage the wood as well.
+Be sure to use the product as directed and use only products that are compatible with your wood floor as using the wrong type of cleaning product could damage the finish and possibly damage the wood.

-Choosing flooring should not be a snap decision.
+Choosing to the floor should not be a snap decision.
 It is important to consult a flooring expert to help guide you through the decision process.
-If you are thinking about hardwood flooring, contact the experts at Palmetto Carpet and Floor Coverings.
+If you are thinking about hardwood flooring in Charleston, SC, contact the experts at Palmetto Carpet and Floor Coverings.
 With myriad styles from which to choose and nearly 30 years’ experience, contact Palmetto Carpet and Floor Coverings today.